concourse/rfcs/034-instanced-pipelines/proposal.md

 ## Automatic archival

-When used with the `set_pipeline` step ([RFC #31](https://github.com/concourse/rfcs/pull/31)), instanced pipelines take on additional behavior.

-At the end of a build which uses `set_pipeline`, all instances of the named pipelines which were not configured by the build will be automatically archived.
+Instanced pipelines build on the automatic pipeline archiving introduced in [RFC #33](https://github.com/concourse/rfcs/pull/33).
+Individual pipeline instances that are no longer configured will be automatically archived in the same way that normal pipelines would.

-For example, say I have a job which I use to automatically configure my pipelines:
+For example, say I have a job whose build plan configures a pipeline instance for each supported version:

 ```yaml
 plan: